Wynns Black Label Hits Purple Patch

 I believe the last decade was the best we’ll ever see at Wynns.
 Sue Hodder and her team have made a string of great Cabernets, culminating with the great 2019.
 Huon Hooke gives it a huge wrap and 97 points.
 Even the super-critical 3 amigos at the Winefront are fans of the Black Label Cabernets, even if their scores rarely match their rave reviews.
 Chris Shanahan is another fan, who says you can buy the black label for its RRP of $45, if you try really hard.

-Right now Wynns is a wine lover’s heaven, with reds that other companies would charge twice as much for without batting an eyelid.
-The sheer volume produced has kept the prices low, and made it easy for Wynns to keep back good quantities for museum releases.
+Right now Wynns is a wine lover’s heaven, with reds that other companies would charge 2 or 3 times as much for.

 Bold Vision and Hard Yakka